mohit50oza/weather-forecast/README.md

 # weather-forecast
-Added a Weather Forecast Project
+Weather Forecast Project using HTML, CSS and Javascript and OpenWeatherMap API